openstack-archive/fuel-docs/pages/installation-instructions/0060-understand-the-manifest.rst

 Node definitions
 ^^^^^^^^^^^^^^^^

-These are the node definitions generated for a Compact HA deployment.
+The following is a list of the node definitions generated for a Compact HA deployment.
 Other deployment configurations generate other definitions.
 For example, the ``openstack/examples/site_openstack_full.pp`` template specifies the following nodes:

 * fuel-controller-01
 * fuel-controller-02